 Independent study at GSSM is designed to provide additional opportunities for highly motivated students to pursue areas of their special interest.
-Please see the Other Academic Information section "Independent Studies" for more information about how to register for an independent study course.
+Please see the Other

+Academic Information section "Independent Studies" for more information about how to register for an independent study course.

 - 12. If there is more than one teacher for a course, can I select the teacher I want?
 Students cannot select instructors.
 It is important to learn how to learn in all situations and from different teaching styles.
-Learning from our diverse and talented instructors will prepare you for learning in the college setting and beyond. - semesters?
+Learning from our diverse and talented instructors will prepare you for learning in the college setting and beyond. - 13.
+Why does my schedule change sometimes during the year, especially between semesters?

 In order to provide the best educational experience, we try to balance classes as best possible (i.e., a similar number of students in each section of a course).
-Since a number of our courses are taught in one semester and since we allow students to possible (i.e., a similar number of students in each section of a course).
 Since a number of our courses are taught in one semester and since we allow students to add and drop courses at the beginning of semesters, we sometimes need to rebalance classes for instructors at the beginning of each semester and sometimes after a few weeks into a semester.